Leinster set for big week but doubts remain over Sexton

 Losing to Munster will always hurt but Leinster will take only their fourth defeat in their last 47 matches on the chin and move on to decidedly bigger things in next Sunday’s Heineken Champions Cup semi-final away to La Rochelle.

-The two-time winners have played more matches, 110, and accumulated more points, 1,365, than any other player in the tournament’s history.
+The two-time winner played more matches, 110, and accumulated more points, 1,365, than any other player in the tournament’s history.

 This was in particular reference to the returning Garry Ringrose and James Ryan, who each came through an hour or so unscathed and now look sure to start against La Rochelle.